Koenkk/zigbee2mqtt.io/docs/devices/ZYA-C4-MOD-S.md

 ---
 title: "Yale ZYA-C4-MOD-S control via MQTT"
-description: "Integrate your Yale ZYA-C4-MOD-S module via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Yale ZYA-C4-MOD-S via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-09-17T10:00:00Z
 pageClass: device-page
 ---